lukaj274/LinuxConversionExpert/README.md

 ## How much will Linux Conversion Expert cost to use?

 Linux Conversion Expert is fully free and open-source (BSD 3-Clause License)

+## DISCLAIMER:
+This project references external images, videos, and articles that were not provided by me.